carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 $ kctrl package install -i simple-app -p simple-app.carvel.dev --version 1.0.0
 ```

-Congratulations! `simple-app`s first Carvel package has been published using `kctrl`.
+Congratulations! `simple-app`s first Carvel package has been created using `kctrl`.

 ## Packaging upstream artifacts
 This tutorial explores how `kctrl` allows us to create Carvel packages using existing artifacts like manifests released as a part of a GitHub release or a Helm chart.